ClearStory

-ClearStory Ltd is a British independent television production company.
+ClearStory Ltd is a British independent television production company headquartered in London.
 Founded in 2010 by the film-makers Russell Barnes and Molly Milton, it produces factual programming, often in the history and science genres, and has explored provocative social issues through documentary formats, sparking controversies.

 The company's credits include Dawkins: Sex, Death & the Meaning of Life for Channel 4, Men of the Thames for London Live, Long Shadow for BBC2 and World War Two: 1945 & the Wheelchair President BBC Four.

 In 2011, ClearStory produced Gypsy Blood, an award-winning observational documentary, directed by photographer Leo Maguire about gypsy fathers and sons for the True Stories strand on Channel 4.
 Broadcast in January 2012, the film won critical praise but also drew complaints from animal rights activists for its depiction of alleged animal cruelty perpetrated by some of the film's characters.
 In March 2012, Ofcom dropped these complaints, stating they did not raise issues that warranted investigation.

 In 2013, ClearStory produced Sex Box, a one-hour formatted studio show broadcast on Channel 4 as part of its Real Sex season.
 In Sex Box, couples had sex in a specially constructed box in a TV studio, then emerged to talk about what happened and their sex lives more generally with agony aunt Mariella Frostrup and a panel of experts – Phillip Hodson, Tracey Cox and Dan Savage.
 The programme received mainly negative reviews.
 Its second series aired in 2016, bringing the show to a total of 11 episodes.
 Sex Box has been syndicated to several territories, including America where it was broadcast in 2015 on WE tv channel.

 In 2016, Channel 5 broadcast Battlefield Recovery, ClearStory's series exploring the history of World War Two's Eastern Front.
 The series follows the work of authorised volunteers who excavate soldiers still left behind in the fields and forests of Latvia and Poland to bury them with honour in official cemeteries.
 The series previously sparked controversy amongst some archaeologists when it was launched by the National Geographic Channel in 2014 as 'Nazi War Diggers'.
 In 2016, archaeologists complained about the Channel 5 broadcast but Ofcom dismissed these complaints following broadcast of the series and stated: 'The series dealt effectively with potential audience concerns about the contributors' methods.
 It made clear that the specific practices adopted were undertaken within recognised protocols.
 Scenes that featured human remains were dealt with sensitively, and the contributors appeared visibly moved by their discoveries.'